gmcyber/CCC410F22-Example/docs/topics/ethhack-ui-dev.assets/design-project2.md

   * the vsphere service users checks to see what VMs that user has access to
   * those vms are printed out

-* Integrate the login screen from week 1 as well as the python SDK code written in weeks 2 and 3 such that a user can login to the django range-control user login area and see information on the targets that they have access to.
+* Integrate the login screen from week 1 as well as the python SDK code written in weeks 2 and 3 such that a user can login to the django ethhack-ui user login area and see information on the targets that they have access to.

 * Some Success at the 11th hour, this involved executing pyvmomi from view.py/listvm, passing the vms collection to vms.html for iteration and display